 3rd, 4th, and 5th grade students will respond through reading, writing, poetry, speaking, listening, drawing, interviewing, and more.
 This is a must have for any upper elementary teacher that does not want to have to constantly recreate the wheel.

 The Boy Who Harnessed the Wind is the story of William Kamkwamba’s tiny village in Malawi and how he did a deep dive into a search for a solution to a very big problem facing his village.
 Ingenuity and persistence are life lessons that children of this generation need to hear more about and this biography provides those lessons.

 You may want to watch the movie on Netflix, but don’t tell your students it is there until after they read the book.
+(And you could use some of these questions and activity ideas for comparing movies to books.)
 Another recommendation from my classroom shelves.

 Look up the word inspiring in the dictionary and you may find Malala Yousafzai’s picture there.
 Malala Yousafzai is internationally famous because she and her family stood up to the Taliban’s edict that girls were not allowed to receive an education.
 Malala’s father taught her not to back down from what she believed in, even though she knew she was in danger, Malala continued to attend school.
 As a result, Malala almost lost her life when she was shot riding the bus home from school.

 Here’s a short video about how Malala, the youngest ever winner of the Nobel Peace Prize at the age of 17, continues her mission to make a difference in the lives of young women around the world.

 A biography of Malala also made this list of books about overcoming obstacles.